Guide

 Nook

 The Nook is your save-for-later.
-Articles, links, podcasts, books, videos — anything you want to remember without it polluting your task list.
+Podcasts, videos, links, articles, books, anything you want to remember without it polluting your task list.

 Adding

-Nook tab → + Add note.
-Pick a type (note, link, article, book, podcast, video), give it a title, optional URL, optional body.
-The type drives the icon on the row.
+Nook tab → + Add inside any bucket.
+Pick a type (podcast, video, link, article, book), give it a title, optional URL, optional body.
+The chip filters across the top of the tab let you narrow the view by type.

 Pinned scratchpad + daily note